24 July 2020

 Totara’s powerful reporting system makes it simple for different member organisations and departments to get the information they need without placing additional strain on the learning team at Save the Children International.
 So, the IT team can check on completion of IT security training; the relevant topic lead can easily prepare a report on mandatory training completion for external auditors; and training leaders in individual countries can monitor their team’s progress.

 Our UX design makes it easy for Save the Children staff to find the courses they need.
 Training options are presented in a contextualised way, which supports online learning but also a blended approach for situations in which offline or face-to-face learning is better suited.

 Increasing engagement in learning

-Save the Children’s new Totara site increased learning engagement among its team in countries around the world.
+- Save the Children’s new Totara Learn site increased learning engagement with its charity LMS among its team in countries around the world.
 Around 20,000 people now use the site every year – a significant increase from the previous platform.

 - An improved reporting system means organisation-wide or very specific reports on learning uptake can be compiled much more quickly and in one easy-to-access location.
 Administrators in different regions can track usage, progress and achievements more easily.